enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/UML/UML.md

 }
 ```

-## ———󱀝 Aggregation
+## 󱀝——— Aggregation

 - Represents the "has a" relationship.
-- If diamond 󱀝 at A end, then A has an instance of B
+- If A 󱀝——— B, then A has instance of B
 - And A cannot create without B

 ```ts